teosibileau/lechuga/README.md

 :leaves:

-"Lechuga" (lettuce) is a commonly used financian slang term in Argentina to refer to US Dollars.
+"Lechuga" (lettuce) is a commonly used slang financial term in Argentina to refer to US Dollars.

 ## Installation